hakobera/mongobq/README.md

     -h, --help                      output usage information
     -V, --version                   output the version number
-    --host <hostname>               Specifies a hostname for the mongod --port <port>                   Specifies the TCP port for the mongod -u, --username <username>       Specifies a username with which to authenticate -p, --password <password>       Specifies a password with which to authenticate -d, --db <database>             Specifies the name of the database -c, --collection <collection>   Specifies the collection to export -f, --fields <field1[,field2]>  Specifies a field or fields to include in the export -q, --query <JSON>              Provides a JSON document as a query that optionally limits the documents returned in the export
+    --host <hostname>               specifies a hostname for the mongod --port <port>                   specifies the TCP port for the mongod -u, --username <username>       specifies a mongodb username to authenticate -p, --password <password>       specifies a mongodb password to authenticate -d, --db <database>             specifies the name of the database -c, --collection <collection>   specifies the collection to export -f, --fields <field1[,field2]>  specifies a field or fields to include in the export -q, --query <JSON>              provides a JSON document as a query that optionally limits the documents returned in the export
-    -k, --keyfile <keyfile>         Specifies the key file path --bucket <bucket>               Specifies the GCS bucket name --directory <path>              Specifies the GCS directory
-    --project <project>             GCP project ID
-    --dataset <dataset>             BigQuery dataset ID
-    -t, --table <table>             BigQuery table name
-    -s, --schema <schemafile>       Specifies the table schema of BigQuery table to import --autoclean                     Auto clearn after run
+    -K, --keyfile <keyfile>         specifies the key file path -B, --bucket <bucket>           specifies the Google Cloud Storage bucket name -O, --path <path>               specifies the output path of the bucket (Default: "/") -P, --project <project>         specifies the project ID of Google Cloud Platform -D, --dataset <dataset>         specifies the dataset ID of BigQuery -T, --table <table>             specifies the table ID of BigQuery -S, --schema <schemafile>       specifies the table schema of BigQuery table to import --autoclean                     clean after run
     --async                         No wait load job
     --dryrun                        Run as dryrun mode
-    --verbose                       Show verbose log
 ```

 ## License